 Only service dogs as recognized under the ADA are allowed.
 No pets are allowed.

 Please be advised that spiked heels are not allowed on the field.
 It is recommended that guests wear flats or a low wedge heel.

-The Moumgis Auditorium, Student Center will serve as a satellite viewing location for ticketed guests who do not wish to sit on the field.
+The Life Sciences Building Auditorium, will serve as a satellite viewing location for guests who do not wish to sit on the field.

-A: Commencement is a rain or shine event.
-Guests are encouraged to check the weather on the days leading up to Commencement and to prepare for heat or rain.
-We suggest dressing in layers and bringing appropriate outdoor accessories, such as sunscreen, blankets or stadium seats and umbrellas.
-Bottled water will be available at each ceremony for graduates and guests.
+A: There are two rain delay times: Saturday, May 13 beginning at 2 p.m., and Sunday, May 14 beginning at 9:30 a.m.
+We suggest dressing in layers and bringing appropriate outdoor accessories, such as sunscreen, and umbrellas.
+Bottled water will be available at the ceremony for graduates and guests.